UniversalDependencies/UD_Slovenian-SSJ/README.txt

 The corpus is linearly split into training (80%), development (10%) and test (10%) data.

-Contributors
-The guidelines and conversions have been contributed by Kaja Dobrovoljc, Tomaž Erjavec and Simon Krek.

 References:
 Simon Krek, Tomaž Erjavec, Kaja Dobrovoljc, Sara Može, Nina Ledinek and Nanika Holz.
 2013.
 Training corpus ssj500k 1.3. http://hdl.handle.net/11356/1029.